10 Crazy Things You Never Knew About Walt Disney World

 Walt Disney sure had some grand plans when it came to building the Walt Disney Resort in Orlando, Florida.
-He not only wanted it to be a fun theme park, but also to include an experimental prototype community of tomorrow (EPCOT) that would be a real working futuristic city, utilizing the latest push-button technology ala The Jetsons.
+He not only wanted it to be a fun theme park, but also to include an experimental prototype community of tomorrow (EPCOT) that would be a real working futuristic city, utilizing the latest push-button technology a la The Jetsons.
 The visionary sadly died in 1966, several years before Disney World opened in 1971, and EPCOT eventually just became another theme park incorporated into the larger resort in 1982.
 But did you know it was once meant to actually be lived in?
 Below are a few other fun facts that you might never have guessed about the Happiest Place on Earth.

-1. It's Huge.
-Like, city-huge
+1. It's huge

-2. They Cut a Lot of Checks
+2. They have a lot of employees

 Who would have thought?
 More than 30 tons of fruits and vegetables are grown each year at EPCOT's Land Pavilion and used in the resort's restaurants and cafes.

-6. Papa Oak
+6. Liberty Oak gets around